Global Minority Rights Summer School GMRSS 2018

-The Tom Lantos Institute (TLI) and the National University of Public Service (NUPS) in cooperation with the Middlesex University London (MU) are organising their fifth international summer school on minority rights with a special focus on populism from the perspectives of vulnerable minority communities.
+The Tom Lantos Institute (TLI) and the National University of Public Service (NUPS), in cooperation with Middlesex University London (MU) are organizing their sixth international summer school on minority rights with a special focus on the role of norms and institutions in current efforts to protect the rights of minorities.

 The Summer School aims to:

 This Summer School is envisaged as a space for meeting, consulting and debating with authoritative academics, practitioners, public servants and decision-makers.
-It provides excellent networking opportunities and the chance to share experiences and discuss current research projects.
-The programme is complemented by interactive and informative cultural events.
+It provides excellent networking opportunities and the change to share experiences and discuss current research projects.
+The program is complemented by interactive and informative cultural events.

 The participation fee is 150 Euros.
 It covers tuition, accommodation, meals and cultural events.
 Financial support is available for a limited number of participants.
 Please find the details below.

-To apply, fill in the application form, save it with the following name: 2017GMRSS_[lastname_firstname], and submit it to .
+To apply, fill in the application form, save it with the following name: 2018GMRSS_[lastname_firstname}, and submit it to email@example.com.
 Please do not send any other documents.
 Late or incomplete applications will not be considered.

 Who should participate?